-Schedule changes may occur throughout the year with permission from the Director of Studies.
+Schedule changes may occur throughout the year with permission from the Academic Office.
 The Add/Drop period for each trimester ends after the sixth day of the trimester.
 All course changes must be made through the Academic Office, and parents are included in this process.